julianlk522/FITM/README.md

 -Remove repeat code wherever possible
     -GetJWTClaims
--Some way to visualize how Global Cats are determined -Separate tag categories into distinct rows in Tags table
+-Some way to visualize how Global Cats are determined -Merge GetProfile handler logic into GetTreasureMap handler
-    -(Simplifies add/delete and maybe global category calculations, but might not be necessary at this point?)
+    -(since it is only used on tmap page alongside link data) -Separate tag categories into distinct rows in Tags table -(Simplifies add/delete and maybe global category calculations, but might not be necessary at this point?)